CON-In-A-Box/CIAB-Portal/doc/CONTRIBUTING.md

 ## Installing node_modules

-To install the linter module for our JS code, from the project root directory in your terminal use `npm install`.
+To install the linter module for our JS code, from the project root directory in your terminal run `npm install`.
 This should create a `node_modules` folder with the appropriate dependencies.

 ## Seeding the Database